aangar/CeliCom/README.txt

 -added an error handle for the post route.
 -added the post route logic in the entirety, so it just adds the id to the posters profile.
 -can find things by the ID Search!!!
+7/18
+-fixed a small bug for the redirect on the post route when making a listing.
+-made the user listings page possible! still needs work on the routes and edit, mentioned below